pran-jal/anime-downloader/README.md

-# m3u8-downloader v2
+# Anime-Downloader

 Downloads the anime from .m3u8 file by scrapping animeheaven.pro using the episode url and ffmpeg.

-# TODO
+## TODO

+*    change headers.py to headers.txt or json
+*    season.py not working
-* download complete series
+*    optimize
+*    all in one